 Councillors and council meetings

-Stockton-on-Tees Borough has 56 councillors (known as 'members') who represent 26 wards.
+Stockton-on-Tees Borough has 56 councillors (known as 'members') who represent 27 wards.
 Some wards have 1, 2, or 3 members representing them.
-Elections are held every four years, the last being in May 2019.
+Elections are held every four years, the most recent happening on May 2023.

 There are 56 seats broken down into the following: